Si-za1/WebScraping-RottenTomatoes/docs/readme.md

 - bash

         Copy code
-            pip install beautifulsoup4
+            python -m env [your folder path for virtual env\venv] pip install beautifulsoup4
             pip install requests
             pip install lxml
+            pip install dotenv
+            pip install pyscopg2

 #### Usage

-     Run the scraper.py script to start scraping movie information from
+     Run the scraper.py script to start the entire pipeline for the scraping of movie information from Rotten tomatoes, then load into the Raw Table and also to the Std table

 ##### Rotten Tomatoes